All Categories Lead Module (CRM) Widgets - Lead Module

 3. Won Deals

-Each time you classify a deal as "won," it records the date you marked it as a success.
-To put it simply, if you initially expected the deal to close in October but marked it as 'won' in September, it will be counted as a win in September, not October.
+Each time a deal is marked as "won," the widget automatically records the closing date.
+If you expected a deal to close in October but marked it as "won" in September, it will be counted as a win for September, not October.

 won-deals.png